ioannis-vm/2023-11_RID_Realizations/README.md

 `{result-filename}` is the file name for a type of result, and it can be the same for different methods.

 `doc/` contains the files used to generate documents associated with the project, such as the poster presentation, manuscripts and any other derivative work.
-It also contains an activity log.

 ## Data version control